TrentYetzer/magic-mirror/README.md

 # Custom Magic Mirror Project
 For more experience and the ability to fully customize my magic mirror, this project was created.
+A picture of the mirror is missing here, but the the materials used were a wooden frame, 70/30 acrylic mirror, 24" tv, and a raspberry pi 3 A+.

 ### Modules
 - Skycons